How to Use the Push to eBay Tool

 It helps to have consistent products in batches.
 For example, if you are selling watches with a 40% markup, don't put them in the same batches as backpacks that have a 20% markup.
 You want to separate the products out by type, category, and markup.
 That way if you want to change your batch price markup settings, you can do so more easily.

 Can I adjust the product pricing below the MAP pricing that the supplier has set?

-MAP pricing is the "Minimum Asking Price" that the supplier sets.
+MAP pricing is the "Minimum Advertised Price" that the supplier sets.
 The supplier sometimes sets a minimum allowable sales price in order to prevent unwanted behaviors, such as resellers selling items at very low rates which can sometimes lead to the brand's perceived value being damaged.
 Suppliers and manufacturers are very careful about managing their brands.

-You cannot set the price below the MAP price using the Push To Ebay Tool.
+You cannot set the price below the MAP price using the Push To eBay Tool.
 If you attempt to do this, an alert will display.

 How many images are on each product?
 Can I add my own images to my products?

 Currently, we only load one image per product.
 Our software is not designed to load more than one image.
 However, once a listing is active on eBay, you may log in to your eBay account and manually add more images.
 This can be a good option for popular products that are sold frequently.